Desvart/ts-jest-cucumber-esm-template/README.md

        }

 7. Structure your test repository
-   Since I tend to avoid mixing test files and src files, I like to have my unit test forlder structure to be similar to the src file structure.
+   Since I tend to avoid mixing test files and src files, I like to have my unit test folder structure to be similar to the src file structure.

-   For instance, create a `/test/unit/module-X/domain/entity/bar.test.ts` file to test `/src/module-X/domain/entity/bar.ts` class.
+   For instance, create a `/test/unit/module-X/domain/entity/calculator.test.ts` file to test `/src/module-X/domain/entity/bar.ts` class.
-   `bar.test.ts`:
+   `calculator.test.ts`:

        import Bar from '@/module-X/domain/entity/bar';